zesterer/errant/README.md

 A (mostly) drop-in replacement for Rust's `Result` that provides backtrace support.

+*Please note that Errant is still very early in development and is not yet ready for general use.*

 ## Example

 Here's an example of errant being used to trace a runtime error.